Commercial Bread from PANARY

 Every Thursday at PANARY bread is made for sale in local outlets – shops and established drop-off points.
 Since PANARY is primarily a teaching establishment, this commercial baking day is only that one day of the week.

 During the day, only Cann Mills stoneground flour of is used – wheat, rye, spelt.
 We make six or seven different types of bread – brown, white, spelt, rye, and sourdough.

-Using our website, customers can place individual orders to be picked up at PANARY of the Shaftesbury drop-off point – see below.
+Using our website, customers can place individual orders to be picked up at PANARY (Cann Mills) or the Shroton Collection Point (see below).

 Outlets, Shops & Drop-off Points

 We are always seeking to expand our network of outlets.
 If you would like to discuss stocking our products, at wholesale prices, please contact Paul Merry.
-The full range of bread is available from our Collection Points (CP) at Cann, Shaftesbury, and Gillingham, or from our many independent shops and delis.
+The full range of retail bread is available from our Collection Points (CP) at Cann Mills and Shroton or from our independent shops and delis.

 We use Stoate’s stoneground flour which retains all those nutritious darker bits, germ oil, vitamins, and minerals essential for health.